kfletcher88/AFLAP/README.md

 ggplot2\
 ggrepel\
 All must be present in the PATH, otherwise AFLAP will not initiate successfully.
+The bin directory of LepMap3 should be foung in `./ThirdParty/LepMap3`.
+This can be achieved by running `./bin/LepMap3Installer.sh` or by placing a symbolic link to an already installed copy.
+Additional scripts have been provided to run LepMap3 from a different location, see option `-d` of `./bin/LepMap3SeperateChromosomes.pl` and `./bin/LepMap3OrderMarkers.pl`

 R packages can be check by running:
 ```
 Rscript bin/PackageCheck.R
 ```
 on your system.

 ## Custom pedigree file.
 The pedigree file outlines the pedigree of the cross to be analyzed and the location of the reads which are going to be analyzed.
 This is done by three mandatory tab delimited fields, two optional.\